Clinical Research Consortium for the

 One of the challenges in developing a treatment for a rare disease, such as Ataxia, is the lack of natural history studies.
 A natural history study collects data that shows how a specific disease progresses in individuals over time.
 Natural history studies are essential for developing clinical trial designs that will facilitate drug development.

-With the recent funding by the National Ataxia Foundation of the Clinical Research Consortium for the Study of Cerebellar Ataxia (CRC-SCA), a natural history study will begin for SCAs 1, 2, 3, 6 and 7.
+With the recent funding by the National Ataxia Foundation of the Clinical Research Consortium for the Study of Cerebellar Ataxia (CRC-SCA), a natural history study will begin for SCAs 1, 2, 3, 6 and 7 (and SCA 8 and 10 at some sites).
 The institutions and principle investigators that are in the CRC-SCA are listed below:

 - Columbia University – Dr. Sheng Han Kuo